Newborn Hearing Screening

 General Considerations

-Universal newborn hearing screening (UNHS) programs typically include
+Universal newborn hearing screening programs typically include the following components:

-• a follow-up system for infants who do not pass inpatient hearing screening or who are missed by the inpatient screening program – to include repeat screening, as indicated, or referral for appropriate evaluation and early intervention;
+• a follow-up system for infants who do not pass inpatient hearing screening, who are at risk for late-onset and progressive hearing loss, or who are missed by the inpatient screening program—to include repeat screening or referral for appropriate evaluation and early intervention

-• access to interpreters who use languages represented by the population serviced; and
+• access to interpreters who use languages represented by the population served

-• a quality assurance process to evaluate the effectiveness of newborn hearing screening (JCIH, 2007; New York State Department of Health, Early Intervention Program, 2007).
+• a quality assurance process to evaluate the effectiveness of newborn hearing screening (JCIH, 2019)

-A state policy of performing screening without obtaining parent/guardian permission, or at least informing parents/guardians about screening, may violate constitutional protections of the parental/guardianship role (Berge, 1992; Clayton, 1992; Fleischman, Post, & Dubler, 1994).
+A state policy of performing screening without obtaining parent/guardian permission, or at least informing parents/guardians about screening, may violate constitutional protections of the parental/guardianship role (Berge, 1992; Clayton, 1992; Fleischman et al., 1994).
 Although many hospitals have global consents for all newborn hearing screening procedures, screeners and personnel should be aware of hospital and state regulations regarding parent/guardian refusal.

 Screener Roles and Characteristics

 Various personnel may perform newborn hearing screenings.
 A screener may be an audiologist, an SLP, a nurse, a paraprofessional, or a trained volunteer.
 All screeners are trained in, and competent to use, the technology and protocol specific to the screening program.
-It is important for the screener to have a familiarity with JCIH guidelines, EHDI process, and hospital/clinic protocols, including standard precautions and patient confidentiality standards (ASHA, 2013).
+It is important for the screener to have familiarity with JCIH guidelines, EHDI processes, and hospital/clinic protocols, including standard precautions and patient confidentiality standards.

 Timing of Screening

-Newborns cared for in the well-baby nursery are screened as close to hospital discharge as possible and prior to 1 month of age.
-NICU newborns are screened when they are ready for discharge and/or when they are medically stable.
+Newborns cared for in the well-baby nursery are screened as close to hospital discharge as possible while, at the same time, allowing sufficient time for a single repeat screen to be performed if the infant does not pass the initial screen.
+A second screen should not be performed immediately following the first screen but should occur several hours later (JCIH, 2019).
+Newborn hearing screenings should occur before 1 month of age at the latest.
+Newborns in the NICU are screened when they are ready for discharge and/or when they are medically stable.

 Newborns who have initially passed a hearing screening are rescreened if readmitted to the hospital in the first month of life or if risk factors for hearing loss develop during the infant’s hospital stay following the initial screening.
 State laws and hospital protocols may vary regarding which hospital is responsible for screening newborns who are transferred from one hospital to another.